MicrosoftDocs/executable-docs/README.md

         az group create --name $MY_RESOURCE_GROUP_NAME --location $REGION
         ```

-        >**Note:** If you are converting an existing Azure Doc to an Exec Doc, it may already have code block(s).
+        >**Note:** Code blocks are used to provide examples, commands, or other code snippets in Exec Docs.
+They are distinguished by a triple backtick (```) at the start and end of the block.

+        >**Note:** This rule does not apply to output code blocks, which are used to display the results of commands, scripts, or other operations.
+These blocks help in illustrating what the expected output should look like.
+They include, but are not limited to, the following types: _output, json, yaml, console, text, and log._

         >**Note:** While Innovation Engine can _parse_ a code block of any type, given its current features, it can only _execute_ code blocks of the types above.
 So, it is important to ensure that the code blocks in your Exec Doc are of the types above.

-    - Ensure there is at least one h1 heading in the Exec Doc
+    - Ensure there is at least one h1 heading in the Exec Doc, denoted by a single hash (#) at the start of the line.

+        **Example:**

+        ```markdown
+        # Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Azure CLI
+        ```

+        >**Note:** Headings are used to organize content in a document.
+The number of hashes indicates the level of the heading.
+For example, a single hash (#) denotes an h1 heading, two hashes (##) denote an h2 heading, and so on.
+Innovation Engine uses headings to structure the content of an Exec Doc and to provide a clear outline of the document's contents

 4. Appropriately add metadata at the start of the Exec Doc.
 Here are some mandatory fields: